magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Not such a big deal, right? **Wrong!**

-The `project.clj` build file is for the `leiningen` build tool.
+The `project.clj` build file is for CLJ only.
 If we want to able to compile and test the migrated `valip` library on CLJS, we need to add both the `lein-cljsbuild` and the [`lein-doo`](https://github.com/bensu/doo) plugins.

 Moreover, unless you got the chance to read the